idevshoaib/dbt-practice-sample-project/README.md

-This project is hands-on practice with dbt.
+This project is hands-on practice with dbt on Airbnb listing data.